merkhaiburch/recipe_protocols/recipes/cookies/Fruitcake_Cookies_2.md

 Cookie assembly:
 - In the bowl of an electric mixer fitted with the paddle attachment, cream the butter, cloves, superfine sugar, and brown sugar on medium speed until smooth, about 3 minutes.
 - With the mixer on low speed, add the egg and mix until incorporated.
 - With the mixer still on low, slowly add the flour and 1/4 teaspoon salt just until combined.
-Don't over mix!
+Add ginger.
 - Add the fruits and nuts, including any liquid in the bowl.
 - Divide the dough in half and place each half on the long edge of a 12 by 18-inch piece of parchment or waxed paper.
 Roll each half into a log, 1 1/2 to 1 3/4-inch thick, making an 18-inch-long roll.
 - Refrigerate the dough for several hours, or until firm.